James Comey just shot down this insane POTUS tweet in real time

 On Monday, FBI director James Comey confirmed the existence of ongoing investigations into possible ties between President Donald Trump's campaign and the Russian government, as well as Russian efforts to meddle with the 2016 election process.

-As the House Intelligence Committee hearing continued, the Twitter account for the President of the United States (@POTUS) fired off a series of tweets, one of which appeared to distort the ongoing testimonies of both Comey and Trump's NSA director, Admiral Mike Rogers.
+Shortly after, the Twitter account for the President of the United States (@POTUS) fired off a series of tweets, one of which appeared to distort the ongoing testimonies of both Comey and Trump's NSA director, Admiral Mike Rogers.
 The @POTUS activity was unusual because Trump normally uses his personal account to post on social media:

 The NSA and FBI tell Congress that Russia did not influence electoral process. pic.twitter.com/d9HqkxYBt5— President Trump (@POTUS) March 20, 2017